Accenture/mercury-composable/guides/CHAPTER-5.md

-# Build, test and deploy
+# Build, Test and Deploy

 The first step in writing an application is to create an entry point for your application.